 General side effects of antidepressants include:

 These side effects should pass once your body gets used to the medication.

 Severe postnatal depression

-If it's felt your postnatal depression is so severe you're at risk of harming yourself or your baby, you may be admitted to hospital or referred to a mental health clinic.
-If you have the support of your partner or family, it may be recommended they care for your baby until you're well enough to return home.
+If it's thought that your depression is so severe that you're at risk of harming yourself or others, you may be admitted to hospital or a mental health clinic.